aptos-labs/aptos-core/developer-docs-site/docs/tutorials/tutorial-my-first-transaction.md

 ---
 import BlockQuote from "@site/src/components/BlockQuote";

-This document will guide you through executing your first transaction on the Diem Blockchain's [testnet](/reference/glossary#testnet).
+This document will guide you through executing your first transaction on the Aptos Blockchain's [testnet](/reference/glossary#testnet).
 Before you proceed, we recommend that you read the following to familiarize yourself with the key concepts:

 * [Basics](/basics/basics-txns-states)
 * [Life of a transaction](/transactions/basics-life-of-txn)

-We provide a command line interface (CLI) client to interact with the Diem Blockchain.
+We provide a command line interface (CLI) client to interact with the Aptos Blockchain.

 #### Assumptions